bthda/academic_website_code2020/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Postdoctoral Fellow, Social Perception and Cognition Lab
+role: Assistant Professor, Department of Psychological and Brain Sciences, Villanova University

 # Organizations/Affiliations
 organizations:
-- name: University of Toronto
+- name: Villanova University
   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: My research investigates the impressions people form of others during face-to-face interactions, the stereotypes that manifest in these impressions, and how they impact social decisions.

 interests:
+- Hierarchies
-- Interpersonal Perception
+- Impressions
 - Inequality
+- Personality
 - Socioeconomic Status
-- Personality
 - Social Interactions
 - Quantitative Modeling